sjkbianco/portfolio/content/post/evaluation/index.md

 			<td>Functionality</td>
 			<td>Ease of Use</td>
 			<td>Works Well</td>
 			<td>YouTube provides a user-friendly interface that is easy for both learners and instructors to become familiar with using.
-Minimal customization is available for the player.</td>
+In addition, minimal customization is available for the player.</td>
 		</tr>
 		<tr>
 			<td>Functionality</td>